-The outcomes of the MS/EdS programs in school psychology are:
+The outcomes of the EdS program in school psychology are:

 To prepare students to provide both direct and indirect school psychological services based on data-based decision-making and empirically supported strategies and interventions.

 To prepare practitioner-scholars who are capable of being an integral part of interdisciplinary teams that collaborate and form partnerships with families, health care providers and the community.

 To prepare practitioner-scholars to provide school psychological services in the context of a multicultural, pluralistic society such that inter-individual differences and differences in culture, religiosity, ethnicity, gender, socioeconomic status and sexual orientation are understood and respected.